OLED Keyboards

 Apple's MacBook Pro range of high-end laptops started adopting an OLED Touch Bar instead of the traditional function keys in 2016.
 The display itself is either a 13" or a 15" LCD.

-The OLED strip is supported by most of Apple's applications and can show commonly used emojis in messaging applications, bookmarks while you browse and other context-activated options.
+The OLED strip was supported by most of Apple's applications and can show commonly used emojis in messaging applications, bookmarks while you browse and other context-activated options.
 It also includes a Touch ID sensor that is activated for example when you wish to pay online (on supported web stores).
 Apple released an API to developers can support the Touch Bar in third-party applications.

 Art.Lebedev OLED keyboards